dvd42/Bex/README.md

 print(bn.summarize()) # get the performance of each explainer as a pandas dataframe
 ```

+You can reproduce the experiments in the paper by runnning `python run_benchmark.py`

 ### Evaluate a custom explainer

 You can evaluate your own explainer like so: